SciTools/scitools.org.uk/README.md

 Web pages for SciTools.

+The html is generated from the content in source by running build.py.

-(C) British Crown Copyright 2010 - 2013, Met Office
+(C) British Crown Copyright 2010 - 2015, Met Office